edinburghhacklab/mqtt-dali-controller/README.md

 dali/preset/<name>/levels <00-FF>... (retain)
 ```

-The active presets are reported as `dali/preset/<name>/active` when they change
+The active presets are reported as `dali/active/<group>/<name>` on startup and
-and then every 60 seconds.
-It's possible for multiple presets to be active as
+when they change.
+It's possible for multiple presets to be active as long as one
-long as one or more lights were last set using that preset.
+or more lights were last set using that preset.

 Remove a preset: